The Master Regulator of Cellular Metabolism

 This might explain why NAD+ clinics in the US have found success treating addictions and other brain imbalances with IV NAD+ and why NR and NMN have not been used in similar fashion.
 NR and NMN have however been shown to restore NAD+ levels in the peripheral tissues.

 NAD+ itself cannot enter the cell in peripheral tissues.
 It first must be converted into NMN or NR where it can be taken up into the cell and then converted back into NAD+ before entering the mitochondria.
-This process is not the most efficient for boosting peripheral intracellular NAD+ levels where it may be more efficient to use the NR or NMN prescursors.
-Ideally to increase intracellular levels of NAD+ both within the brain and peripheral tissue a combination of NAD+ and either NR or NMN would appear to be the best option.
+This process is not the most efficient for boosting peripheral intracellular NAD+ levels where it may be more efficient to use the NMN prescursor.
+Ideally to increase intracellular levels of NAD+ both within the brain and peripheral tissue a combination of NAD+ and NMN would appear to be the best option.